xion-warp/warp-template/README.md

 ## What about frontend?

-It is not included as of right now.
+~~It is not included as of right now.
 I am not a frontend developer, and as such, I can't hold opinions on what's comfortable to use in the frontend world.
-In the future there will be options available to include various frontends through the CLI.
+In the future there will be options available to include various frontends through the CLI.~~

+This time around it is actually possible to scaffold a frontend, if you're building a fullstack DApp -- `warp frontend`